Weight and Fertility: How Low BMI and Obesity Affect Fertility

 Reducing Inflammation

-Omega 3 Fatty Acids have also been shown to greatly reduce inflammation and are another recommended strategy for increasing fat intake and reducing inflammation.
+Omega-3 Fatty Acids have been shown to reduce inflammation greatly and are another recommended strategy for increasing fat intake

 Acupuncture and Massage: Two of the best ways to reduce inflammation specific to fertility are through acupuncture and fertility massage

-In addition to reducing inflammation, acupuncture provides numerous other benefits for fertility like increasing blood flow, reducing stress, normalizing hormone production, and more .
+In addition to reducing inflammation, acupuncture provides numerous other benefits for fertility, including increasing blood flow, reducing stress, and normalizing hormone production. .
 Research shows that acupuncture has a positive effect and no adverse effects on pregnancy outcomes.
 Fertility massages provide similar benefits for improving fertility and also help to prepare the body for pregnancy.

-Reducing Alcohol Consumption: One final way to decrease inflammation and improve your fertility is reducing alcohol consumption.
+Reducing Alcohol Consumption: One final way to decrease inflammation and improve your fertility is to reduce alcohol consumption.
 Similar to smoking, alcohol and fertility aren’t a great mix.

-The occasional beer or glass of wine here and there may not hurt, but as consumption increases research shows that fertility declines.
-In addition, alcohol can cause hormonal imbalances, ovulatory issues, decreased sexual function and impaired semen quality.
+The occasional beer or glass of wine may not hurt, but as consumption increases, research shows that fertility declines.
+In addition, alcohol can cause hormonal imbalances, ovulatory issues, decreased sexual function, and impaired semen quality.

-Heavy alcohol intake is also highly associated with chronic inflammation it impairs the body’s ability to regulate inflammation.
+Heavy alcohol intake is highly associated with chronic inflammation.

 Ethical Issues of Denying Treatment Based on Weight and BMI

-At CNY Fertility, we pride ourselves on making sure that everyone has access to the high-quality and affordable fertility care they need to grow their families.
+At CNY Fertility, we pride ourselves on providing access to high-quality, affordable fertility care for all who need it.

-We strongly feel that denying anyone treatment based on their weight or BMI is discriminatory and unjudicial.
-Some clinics may deny patients treatment based on BMI because as weight increases fertility success rates go down.
-But at no point do those success rates equal zero!
-Putting in strict weight or BMI guidelines may be an efficient way to artificially boost your success rates, but it isn’t ethically right.
+We strongly feel that denying anyone treatment based on their weight is discriminatory and unfair.
+Other clinics may deny patients treatment based on BMI because, as weight increases, fertility success rates go down, but at no point do those success rates equal zero!
+Strict weight or BMI guidelines may be an efficient way to artificially boost your success rates, but at CNY, we believe it is unethical.

-Patients with high levels of stress have a statistically lower chance of getting pregnant, should we deny them treatment?
+Patients with high levels of stress have a statistically lower chance of getting pregnant; should we deny them treatment, too?

-BMI (especially high) is associated with bias among many healthcare professionals across all fields.
-We feel that refusing to accept or treat patients that are within the scope of safe practice solely based on an arbitrary BMI restriction is simply wrong.
+BMI (exceptionally high) is associated with bias among many healthcare professionals across all specialties.
+We feel that refusing to accept or treat patients who are within the scope of safe practice solely based on an arbitrary BMI restriction is simply wrong.

 Final Words on BMI and Fertility

 Body mass index (BMI) should never be used as the sole reason to deny patients treatment, especially if they are medically healthy enough to carry a baby.
 High and low BMI patients may be at a greater risk for infertility, but so are many other populations of people who aren’t discriminated against.
-BMI just happens to be easily observable, as such, some clinics may jump to harsh conclusions before giving patients a fair and complete workup.
+BMI is easily observable; therefore, some clinics may jump to restrictive conclusions before providing patients with a fair and complete workup.

 As mentioned in this article, many other factors contribute to fertility than weight alone.
 When we focus on improving those factors, the chances of getting pregnant increase greatly.